 Resumés of all current and former instructional personnel shall be maintained and available for inspection by parents and guardians of pupils enrolled.
 The resumé shall include individual educational and teaching background and experience in a particular academic content subject area.

-For the purposes of this policy parent adoptive parent guardian means legal minor the natural or or of а child.
+For the purposes of this policy parent means the natural or adoptive parent or legal guardian of a minor child.
 When a parent submits a written request for information to the Superintendent or a school principal during regular business hours:

-The Superintendent or principal shall:
+A. The Superintendent or principal shall:

-- Deliver the requested information to the parent within ten (10) calendar days, or - Provide to the parent a written explanation for denial of the requested information.
+- 1. Deliver the requested information to the parent within ten (10) calendar days, or - 2.
+Provide to the parent a written explanation for denial of the requested information. - B. If the requested information is denied or is not received by the parent within fifteen (15) calendar days: